Format: In person at Armstrong Campus

 The Bachelor of Health Sciences is designed to teach students and practicing health professionals the view that health is separate from illness.
 Students will develop expertise in the health sciences, while focusing on applied health-related areas.
+The Health Science program consists of five concentrations: health science (generalist), health services administration, health informatics, human performance/fitness management, and gerontology.

 The administration and management of healthcare programs in a variety of settings, including hospitals, group practices, the private sector, the health and fitness industry, sales, gerontology and public health.

 The Health Informatics degree concentration prepares you for entry-level jobs in health informatics, health information management, and health information systems selection and implementation.
-With a strong foundation in information technology, you can launch your career as a health informatics professional, health information systems specialist, system implementation specialist, and a variety of other positions in hospitals, clinics and other healthcare services.

 Responsible for optimizing the health and performance of those involved in sporting activity at all levels.
 Employment settings may include hospital-based wellness centers, corporate wellness programs, nonprofit wellness programs and health and fitness centers.